 Go for light colors, as these will reflect the heat of the sun away from you and keep you cooler.
 You may want to choose a loose long-sleeved top if you plan to run in the direct sun, but it is better to run in the shade in short sleeves if you have this option.

 You may also want to invest in a running visor, as this will protect your face from the sun and keep it out of your eyes.
 A peaked cap can work too, but it will make you hotter, as it will trap the heat against your head.

 Make sure you have sunscreen on, even if you mostly plan to run in the shade.
 This is a good precautionary measure that will keep you safe.
 Finally, consider taking a hydration vest or belt, or have a holster or strap for your water bottle.
 Always carry cool water with you.

 This will help you to stay at a good temperature, and if you are in danger of overheating, you can splash some on your face, wrists, and neck to cool down.
 If temperatures are very hot, do not go without water, and try to choose cooler parts of the day for running.

 What Running Gear Should I Wear In The Winter?

 Running in the winter is a tricky balancing act; you need to be warm, but you also need to be able to strip down when you get too hot.
 The key is layering, as you can then remove clothing when the exercise warms you up.

-Choose moisture-wicking gear, combining a long-sleeved top with either long pants or shorts.
+Choose moisture-wicking gear, combining a long-sleeved top with either long pants or shorts (Check my complete guide to buying running shorts).
 A compression top is often a good way to trap heat against your body and wick away moisture.